-I do have awesome blogging mom friends who have first-hand experience with bedtime battles and getting kids to sleep through the night – and are happy to share what worked for them.he night.
+So I gathered up some awesome mom friends who each have first-hand experience with bedtime battles and getting kids to sleep through the night – and are happy to share what worked for them!

 Now, let’s see what tips and advice they have to get your kids to sleep & sleep through the night…

 This post has affiliate links.
 Please see my disclosure policy.

 First, a quick disclaimer: This kids sleep advice should not take the place of baby and child sleep safety guidelines and guidance from your child’s pediatrician.
 See the American Academy of Pediatrics Sleep Guidelines and the CDC’s Safe Sleep for Babies recommendations for more information.

 How do you manage bedtime & help your child sleep through the night?

 Hit PLAY on the video to see the top sleep tips first!